gastonstat/packyourcode/packyourcode.utf8.md

 Every R package needs a name, specified in the `Package` field.
 The package of our study-case is `"cointoss"` but you can actually use a different name.
 However, you need to follow three rules to choose a valid package name:

-- the name can only consist of (ASCII) letters, numbers and dot.
+- the name can only consist of (ASCII) letters, numbers and the dot (or period).
 - it must start with a letter.
 - it cannot end with a period.